Roman Burtsev: Personality

-Burtsev was born on April 13, 1971 in a family of alcoholics.
-He was an introvert, and did not stand out from other children.
+Burtsev was born on 13 April 1971, in a family with a history of alcohol and domestic abuse.
+He was an introvert and did not stand out from other children.
 He later explained the rape of children by the desire to "try virginity", and the murders as the unwillingness to be discovered.

 Arrest, trial and sentence

 It was the desire to hide his crimes that drove Burtsev.
-After one of the crimes, he asked an elderly woman who lived nearby for a spade, with which he buried the corpse and then threw away.
+After one of the crimes, he asked an elderly woman who lived nearby for a spade, with which he buried the corpse and then threw it away.
 Subsequently, the woman described in detail the appearance of the suspicious person.
 It was mentioned that a girl, whom Burtsev did not manage to drag away, helped catch the criminal.

 Burtsev confessed to everything immediately after his arrest.
 The court sentenced him to death, which was later replaced by life imprisonment.
-He is serving his sentence in the White Swan prison (in Solikamsk, Perm Krai).
-Burtsev wrote letters to the "Russian Birch" Foundation, where he asked for help with medicines, because the local MCH didn't always have the necessary drugs, and when they did the number of them was limited.
-He wrote that he had a whole bunch of diseases, including hemorrhoids, prostatitis, avitaminosis, varicose veins and nail fungus.
+He carried out his sentence in the White Swan prison (in Solikamsk, Perm Krai).
+Burtsev wrote letters to the "Russian Birch" Foundation, where he asked for help with medicines, because the local MCH did not always have the necessary drugs, and when they did the number of them was limited.
+He wrote that he had several medical conditions, including hemorrhoids, prostatitis, avitaminosis, varicose veins and nail fungus.

+Death

+Burtsev died from cancer at the White Swan prison hospital in December 2023, at the age of 52.